Dogs No Dogs

 Looking for a different type of journey?
 This trail that includes navigating an underground tunnel through old lava tubes is sure to please!
 Just make sure to bring the headlamp!

 You'll NEED a strong flashlight, headlamp, or lantern.
 The ranger station at the trailhead will rent a lantern for a nominal fee.
+The USFS recommends at least two light sources and extra batteries.
 You'll also need warm layers.
 The tunnel stays 42 degrees year round as it is insulated from the weather outside.

 A short distance from the parking lot brings you to the entrance to the tunnel.
 The tunnel itself is straight-forward, and there is no way to get lost, although there are two sections.
 The lower tunnel is fairly easy, with no obstacles.
 It is very good for children.